Sooryakiran/HARTS/README.md

 The weights can be trained using back propagation.
 A possible hardware architecture / arrangement of logic gates can be obtained by going greedy on the optimised weights.

 DISCLAIMER : This is not a Binary Neural Network.
-This can be considered rather as an 'neural architecture search'.
+This can be considered rather as an 'architecture search'.

 # Classification of MNIST using logic gates
 The above code can be used to generate optimal hardware architectures for prediction tasks.
 Here we present an